klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 With lasting euphoria I wandered home, against the backdrop of Lund's [white university building](https://en.wikipedia.org/wiki/Lund_University_Main_Building#/media/File:Universitetsbyggnaden_080508.jpg) accentuated in the twilight.
 The building appears rigorous and self-assured in daylight, as a token of knowledge, but that late summer night in 1999 it bewildered me.
-I was a university freshman and had just watched [The Matrix](https://en.wikipedia.org/wiki/The_Matrix).
-And it did, in a way, change my life.
+I was a university freshman and had just watched [The Matrix](https://en.wikipedia.org/wiki/The_Matrix), and it did, in a way, change my life.

 <!-- It was the year 1999 and I was a university freshman.
 I had just watched [The Matrix](https://en.wikipedia.org/wiki/The_Matrix), and it did, in a way, change my life. -->